 • Problem-Solving Methods is a reference to the second level of support.
 These are conscious techniques that the Crisis Intervention patient has used at different times previously, often without being completely aware that they are dealing and maintaining balance with difficult issues.
 With a review, a person in crisis can often describe familiar procedures that have been successful in the past.
 These also can usually be determined while taking a history or mental status.
 Patients whose mental functioning is organized and oriented are fairly cognizant of methods that they usually use to deal with difficulty.
 They sometimes have to be coached to become aware of personal problem-solving methods.
 With help, patients are able to discuss their usual means of dealing with life issues as well as their shortcomings with the present crisis.
 By reflecting this history of previously successful techniques, the crisis counselor often brings to light methods that the patient has used before but, at this time, inadvertently ignored.
 Direct questioning may bring these to light: “Has anything like this happened to you before?...What did you do about it?” or “You have faced problems before.
 Tell me what you did in that time.” for those of you still developing non question interviews.
 Sometimes the patients will even say something to the effect of: ”That worked last time.
 Why didn’t I think of it this time?”

 • Coping Mechanisms, on the other hand, are unconscious methods that patients practice without awareness.
 Often these are habitual responses to stress; in this case they are not adequate to the situation.
 Coping mechanisms are sometimes inappropriate, poorly developed, or too extreme for the present situation.
 Identification and alteration of coping mechanisms, a sort of a ‘tuning up’ makes up a large portion of the domain of psychotherapy.
+Discussion of anxiety sources, fantasies, dreams, and resistance; discussion of inner experience and habits that serve the patient poorly help improve awareness and may lead to questions for problem solving.
+Erikson’s developmental descriptions may catalyze this discussion.
 The Crisis Intervention Counselor should take note of basic strengths of patients’ personalities while assessing their coping mechanisms.
 These strengths are emphasized when planning and carrying out interventions.
 It often becomes clear, while taking a history, that patients have functioned well in many areas of life until recently.
 While crises may interfere with functioning that patients have previously taken for granted, these are areas of strength that may be supported and recovered relatively quickly.

 Sometimes anxiety or fear has blocked a patient from carrying out a plan or resolution.
 This may seem like a minor issue to the counselor but it may be experienced as a major distress by the patient.
 With support and encouragement, as well as important feedback from the Crisis Specialist, the patient tries to carry out his or her plan often with enough success to continue.
 Expected disasters do not materialize and this can be shown to be a degree of success.
 Even if the crisis continues, reviewing previously attempted resolutions is a source of knowledge and can be used to re-evaluate and develop the next plan.
 It is important that these issues surface during the crisis sessions or immediate follow-up.
 The Crisis Counselor acts as an ally to reinforce re-evaluations and action.